marchewadm/llm-api-aggregator-backend/README.md

-# chattyAI
+# chattyAI (WIP)

-Chatty AI is a tool that allows you to store your chats from various LLMs in one place.
+Chatty AI is a tool that allows you to store your chats from various LLMs in one place, making it easier to manage them.
 Its backend is built on FastAPI, SQLAlchemy for communicating with a PostgreSQL database, and Pydantic for creating schemas.

+## Supported APIs

+Currently, the project is in the integration phase with OpenAI's API.

 ## Prerequisites